 The 20-meter telescope is used for a combination of educational and research projects.

-Run remotely by members of the SKYNET program, an astronomy education project based at the University of North Carolina in Chapel Hill, it is in regular use for educational activities around the U.S. and around the world.
+Automated through the University of north Carolina’s Skynet program, it is in regular use for educational activities around the U.S. and around the world.
 Via Internet remote control, students use the 20-meter to observe the invisible Universe from their classrooms.

 A project with Virginia Tech and West Virginia University has used the 20-meter to search for the mysterious “fast radio bursts”, flashes of radio energy that happen seemingly at random spots in the sky at random times.
 Many observatories, as well as Green Bank, are trying to gather more information to understand what is making these signals.